-Kedron and Stephanie, our certified vascular ultrasound technologists are trained to perform the full range of vascular studies including: carotid duplex, aorta duplex, ABI, upper and lower extremity arterial and venous duplex scans, renal artery duplex scans, vein mapping and dialysis access graft duplex scans.
+Kedron and David, our certified vascular ultrasound technologists, are trained to perform the full range of vascular studies including: carotid duplex, aorta duplex, ABI, upper and lower extremity arterial and venous duplex scans, renal artery duplex scans, vein mapping and dialysis access graft duplex scans.

 Vascular Test performed at Carolina Vascular include: